 In philosophy departments, the study of literature is reversed.
 It's not what can be extracted from a particular literary piece that is important, but questioning literary methodology itself.
 Philosophy makes philosophy from literary expression.
 What makes a novel feel?
 How is a poem a poem?
 Where is the moral good in literary fiction?

 Philosophy sees itself as superior to literature.
-Literature sees its as more beautiful than philosophy.
+Literature sees itself as more beautiful than philosophy.
 No one asks if a philosopher is literary or not.
 And if they do, philosophers shrug their shoulders.
 So what if Plato, Kierkegaard, or Nietzsche are literary.
 That's cool, says the philosopher, but Kant is much clearer.
 So what if Milton's view of prelapsarian innocence is whack.
 Milton's poetry cannot be approximated.
 Philosophers get frustrated by literary tropes.
 Literature buffs become weary of theory.
 Give me a clear, well thought out argument, says the philosopher.
 Philosophy is preoccupied with meaning: what we say.
 Literature is preoccupied with suggesting what is not said.

 I had a few fellow graduate students read a philosophy paper I wrote on whether a reclamation of history was possible in Kant's Third Critique.
 "Relegate your literary allusions to the footnote," one of my colleagues wrote in the margin.
 I guess he's right.
 What does Homer have to do with Kant?